-The aim of supervision is to provide support to counsellors and therapists with their professional and personal development, to review their work with clients and offer new ideas and strategies on difficult and stressful cases.
+I am an ACA registered supervisor and is a current member of the ACA College of Supervisors.
+My role in supervision is to support you as a counsellor/therapist with your professional and personal development; review your work with clients and offer you new ideas and strategies on difficult cases.

 Any counsellor, regardless of experience, need supervision.
+Counsellors cannot always be objective about their abilities, agendas and practices.
 Supervision is considered essential for two reasons:

-1. To monitor client care and ensure clients are receiving appropriate therapeutic counselling
+- To monitor client care and ensure clients are receiving appropriate therapeutic counselling.

-Under supervision, the supervisee can reflect on their work, receive feedback, direction, gain better understanding about their cases, clients and themselves with the aim to improve the value of their services to clients.
+Under supervision, the supervisee can reflect on their work, receive feedback, direction, gain a better understanding of their cases, clients and themselves to improve the value of their service to clients.

 When choosing a supervisor, consider the following things:

-• What is the supervisor’s theoretical background and expertise?
+- What are the supervisor’s theoretical background and expertise?

-As with all counselling process, the key to success is having a good and trusting relationship with your supervisor.
+As with all counselling processes, the key to success is having a good and trusting relationship with your supervisor.

-I am a fully qualified Clinical Supervisor, if you would like to find out about my clinical supervision please contact me.
+Please get in touch if you would like to find out about my clinical supervision.